At Britain's door, migrants defy French border crackdown

 Immigration Minister James Brokenshire wrote in a newspaper article last week that Britain wanted to cooperate with France on border security, having already donated 3 million pounds ($4.8 million) to beef up controls.

-He said Britain would offer to send to Calais port 20 km (13 miles) of steel barriers, 3.3 meters high (11 feet) which had been used at a NATO summit in Wales.
+He said Britain would offer to send to Calais port 20 km (13 miles) of steel barriers, 3.3 metres high (11 feet) which had been used at a NATO summit in Wales.

 That proposal was an example of “very British cynicism”, said France Terre d‘Asile, an aid group for asylum seekers.